 The 2017 Plan provides for the grant of incentive stock options, non-qualified stock options, restricted stock awards, unrestricted stock awards and restricted stock units.
 Stock options granted under the 2017 Plan to employees generally vest over four years.
-The number of shares initially reserved for issuance under the 2017 Plan was 3,455,330 shares of common stock.
 The shares of common stock underlying any awards that are forfeited, cancelled, repurchased or are otherwise terminated by the Company under the 2017 Plan will be added back to the shares of common stock available for issuance under the 2018 Plan.